Students will engage with the stories of the Bible and the Christian faith through Godly Play.

 This course is an investigation into Euclidean Geometry using customary and discovery approaches.

-Algebra builds on the math students have learned up through Geometry and extends those concepts in depth to number systems, radical expressions, imaginary numbers, polynomials, matrices, logarithms, and functions.
+Algebra II builds on the math students have learned up through Geometry and extends those concepts in depth to number systems, radical expressions, imaginary numbers, polynomials, matrices, logarithms, and functions.

 Emphasis is placed on rules of exponents, order of operations and factoring.